 - • and wearables such as smart watches or fitness trackers.

 What is the Internet of Toys?

-The Internet of Toys describes toys that connect to the internet.
+The Internet of Toys are toys that connect to the internet.
 Similar to the Internet of Things, these toys can be controlled using a smartphone app, voice commands or using a Bluetooth connection.

-Although connected devices and toys are providing children with more opportunities for learning and interactive play, there are risks associated with the Internet of Things.
-For example:
+Although connected devices and toys provide children with opportunities for learning and interactive play, there are some associated risks.

-- Some of these devices may be more vulnerable to hacking and monitoring, as there are currently no security standards in place for connected devices.
+- • Some of these devices may be more vulnerable to hacking and monitoring, as there are currently no security standards in place for connected devices.